dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Create and Delete

 The Client requests an identity claim to determine who the User is.
-Once the Client learns who the User is, and the Client has all the identity claims and authorizations needed, the Client deletes the Grant which prompts the GS to transfer the interaction back to the Client.
+Once the Client learns who the User is, and the Client knows it has all the identity claims and authorizations needed, the Client deletes the Grant which prompts the GS to transfer the interaction back to the Client.

     +--------+                                  +-------+
     | Client |                                  |  GS   |